dustinpfister/blog_posts/_posts/threejs-grouping-mesh-objects.md

 ## 1 - Basic Mesh Group example in three.js

-For a basic example of grouping in three.js I put together a demo that involves creating a whole bunch of Mesh Object instances.
+For a basic example of grouping in three.js I put together a demo that involves creating a whole bunch of Mesh Object instances, and adding them as children of a group.
 Each time I create a mesh object I of course change a few values when it comes to the position of the mesh object. and then add it to a group ht was created with the THREE.Group constructor.
 I just used the simple plain old Box Geometry constructor for the geometry, and when with the Mesh Normal Material when it comes to skinning these mesh objects.
 When changing the positions of the mesh objects the positions are going to be relative to the position of the group rather than the main scene object, and for this example I am just positing them around the center of the group.

 Once I have my group together I can do something like changing the position, rotation or scale of the group and when I do so it will effect the group as well as all the children of the group.
 With this example i am just changing the position and rotation of the group, and as I would expect doing so will effect not just the group, but everything that is attached to the group as a child including these method objects.